 You wouldn’t invest all your money in a stock that doesn’t pay dividends, so why would you invest all your search budget into PPC when there’s another option that can deliver a return again and again and again (and again and again and…you get the picture).

-Paid search doesn’t cover the full funnel (unless you have an endless budget)
+Paid search doesn’t cover the full conversion funnel

 One of the reasons PPC provides reliable revenue is because it typically targets the most conversion-friendly part of your audience.
-A company’s funnel is divided into three stages: awareness, consideration, decision.
+The conversion funnel is divided into three stages: awareness, consideration, decision.
 All three segments are valuable, with the awareness phase representing your broadest base of prospective customers.

 In the awareness phase, you have a critical chance to bring new customers into the funnel and build the sort of brand awareness that leads to widespread popularity and loyalty.
 But because you’re just introducing customers to the funnel at that point, not everybody will be interested in making a purchase.
 And even if they’re interested, they may not be ready.
 So this phase has lower conversions than the decision phase, but it’s no less important.